Skip to main content

 Receive a notification

-The manager receives a notification in Telegram (or via webhook) that the agent has handed off the dialog.
+The manager receives a notification in Telegram (or via webhook) that the employee handed off the dialog.

 2